Nivalyx/osu-wiki/wiki/Contests/en.md

 #### osu!idol

 osu!idol is a singing/song cover contest where participating singers from all across the community are singing their way out either as a solo or a duet act across multiple judging and community voting stages.
-The contest is named the [Idols franchise](https://en.wikipedia.org/wiki/Idols_(franchise)) and is modelled after various commercial singing competition shows.
+The contest is named after the [Idols franchise](https://en.wikipedia.org/wiki/Idols_(franchise)) and is modelled after various commercial singing competition shows.

 | Contest No. | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Winning Song | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |